-District and school administrators take all threats to school safety seriously and encourages an open line of communication with students, families, and the communities to report any threat to student or school safety.
-Safety concerns should be reported directly to the school, district, local law enforcement, or S.T.O.P Tipline.
+District and school administrators take all threats to school safety seriously and encourage an open line of communication with students, families, and the communities to report any threat to student or school safety.
+Safety concerns should be reported directly to the school, district, local law enforcement, the KCSD Helpline at 859-341-KIDS, or to the Kentucky Office of Homeland Security's anonymous S.T.O.P Tipline at 866-393-6659.